walmartlabs/concord-website/docs/getting-started/forms.md

 ### Declaring a New Form

-Forms are declared at in the `forms` section of a `.concord.yml`
+Forms are declared at in the `forms` section of the Concord file:
-document:

 ```yaml
 forms: